-- For PHA-owned units all of the following conditions must be satisfied: - The PHA informs the family, both orally and in writing, that the family has the right to purchase any eligible unit and a PHA-owned unit is freely selected by the family without PHA pressure or steering; - The unit is not ineligible housing; - The PHA obtains the services of an independent agency to inspect the unit for compliance with HQS, review the independent inspection report, review the contract of sale, determine the reasonableness of the sales price and any PHA provided financing.
+- 1. Either the responsible entity completes the environmental review as required by 24 CFR part 58 and HUD approved the environmental certification and request for release of funds prior to commencement of construction or HUD performed an environmental review under CFR part 50 and notified the PHA in writing of environmental approval of the site prior to construction commencement; and - 2.
+Construction of the unit has been completed and the unit has passed the required NSPIRE inspection and independent inspection as addressed elsewhere in this chapter. - For PHA-owned units all of the following conditions must be satisfied: - The PHA informs the family, both orally and in writing, that the family has the right to purchase any eligible unit and a PHA-owned unit is freely selected by the family without PHA pressure or steering; - The unit is not ineligible housing; - The PHA obtains the services of an independent agency to inspect the unit for compliance with NSPIRE standards, review the independent inspection report, review the contract of sale, determine the reasonableness of the sales price and any PHA provided financing.
 All of these actions must be completed in accordance with program requirements.